ddmitov/epigraphista/README.md

 ## Runtime Requirements

-* Compiled version of Perl Executing Browser - only if you want to run Epigraphista as a desktop application.
+* Compiled version of Perl Executing Browser
+(only if you want to run Epigraphista as a desktop application),
-* Perl 5 distribution - any standard Linux, Mac or Windows Perl distribution.
+* Perl 5 distribution - any standard Linux, Mac or Windows Perl distribution,
-* ```unzip``` binary - only if you want to run Epigraphista from a ZIP package using Perl Executing Browser.
+* ```unzip``` binary
+(only if you want to run Epigraphista from a ZIP package using Perl Executing Browser).

 ## License